hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/field-settings.md

 ## Custom tracked props

-If you need to add custom tracked properties to a field, you can add them to a class definition, and then add an instance of that class as a property of a field definition in your form schema.
+If you need to add custom tracked properties to a field, you can add them to a class definition, adding any tracked properties to that class definition.

+Then add an instance of that class as the `externalProps` property of a formField or formFieldClone.

+// TODO test and document this better.

 In the example below, we need a tracked property `showAdvanced` in ourt form field, so that we can update the custom clicker component to toggle between an up and down arrow when the button is clicked.